 - UO employees assign work-related inventions to the university.

-- UO will provide a proactive waiver of ownership for non-work related inventions, but these must first be disclosed to IPS and be approved through the waiver process (which acts in concert with the conflict of commitment/conflict of interest approval process).
+- UO will provide a proactive waiver of ownership for non-work related inventions, but these must first be disclosed to IIT and be approved through the waiver process (which acts in concert with the conflict of commitment/conflict of interest approval process).